-The ultimate goal of the SBIR/STTR program is to support R&D projects related to NIH's mission that have potential for commercialization, and greater efforts should be made to facilitate this outcome.
-NIH should explore options for increasing the likelihood of commercialization at each stage of the SBIR/STTR lifecycle.
+The ultimate goal of the SBIR/STTR program is to support R&D projects related to NIH's mission that have potential for commercialization, and thus greater efforts should be made to facilitate this outcome.
+NIH should explore options for increasing the likelihood of commercialization at each stage of the SBIR/STTR life cycle.
 To accomplish this, NIH should:

 i.
-Cultivate Relationships with Mentors.
+Cultivate Relationships with Mentors

 Many investigators, particularly those in academic settings, are unfamiliar with what it takes to move a promising idea into the market.
-In addition to the assistance provided by NIH program staff, NIH should explore opportunities for establishing a cadre of advisors from the scientific, business, and investment communities to expand knowledge and increase entrepreneurial capabilities of SBIR/STTR awardees.
-This service could also be expanded to pre-award opportunities in order to enhance proposal quality and further reduce delays.
+In addition to the assistance provided by NIH program staff, NIH should explore opportunities for establishing a cadre of advisors from the scientific, business, and investment communities to expand the knowledge base and increase the entrepreneurial capabilities of SBIR/STTR awardees.
+This service could also be expanded to pre-award opportunities in order to enhance the quality of proposals and further reduce delays.

 ii.
+Diversify the Expertise of Reviewers

-Diversify Reviewer Expertise.
-Peer review panels are strong in scientific expertise but vary in degree of commercialization knowledge.
-Moreover, current panel composition requirements specify at least one industry reviewer, but that person is not required to be knowledgeable in commercialization activities.
-NIH should require a specific portion of review panels to be experts in commercializing biomedical products and services to complement those with scientific expertise.
-NIH should also experiment with strategies for increasing the pool of reviewers, such as by strengthening the terms of intellectual property confidentiality to which reviewers agree in order to assure both applicants and reviewers of the integrity of the NIH review process.
-NIH's commitment to intellectual property confidentiality should be stated clearly in Requests for Applications.
+Peer review panels are strong in scientific expertise but vary in their degree of knowledge about commercialization.
+Moreover, current requirements for the composition of panels specify at least one industry reviewer, but that person is not required to be knowledgeable in commercialization activities.
+NIH should require a specific portion of review panels to be experts in commercializing biomedical products and services as a way of complementing those with scientific expertise.
+NIH should also experiment with strategies for increasing the pool of reviewers, such as by strengthening the terms on maintaining confidentiality about intellectual property to which reviewers agree in order to assure both applicants and reviewers of the integrity of the NIH review process.
+NIH's commitment to the confidentiality of intellectual property should be stated clearly in Requests for Applications.

 iii.
-Tailor Review Criteria.
+Tailor Review Criteria

 Review criteria do not place sufficient emphasis on commercialization.
 Scientific merit remains a key element of SBIR/STTR projects, but the research-to-market goals of the program make it necessary to consider review criteria that are different from those for other NIH reviews.
 NIH should therefore recalibrate the balance of review criteria to emphasize the likelihood of achieving commercialization.
 This requires the development of specialized review criteria for use in evaluating SBIR/STTR grants that appropriately weigh both scientific merit and commercial feasibility.
-To increase the value of commercialization potential in review, reviewers should be explicitly instructed to evaluate applications based on solid experimental data and broader commercial impact.
+To increase the emphasis given to commercialization potential during review, reviewers should be explicitly instructed to evaluate applications based on solid experimental data and broader commercial impact.

 iv.
-Evaluate Program Outcomes.
+Evaluate Program Outcomes

 Current metrics for tracking and evaluating the success of implemented strategies and the program in general are insufficient.
 NIH should consider broadening the types of metrics collected from SBIR/STTR grantees to include entry into Phase I clinical trials, recruitment of additional investment, and investigational new drug applications (INDs) to the Food and Drug Administration.
-Applicants should be required to disclose all previous SBIR/STTR awards and their outcomes in grant applications.
+Applicants should be required to disclose in their applications for grants all previous SBIR/STTR awards and their outcomes.
 This would help to identify those who have received multiple SBIR/STTR awards but have not achieved commercialization.
 To ensure compliance with reporting requirements, NIH should consider withholding Phase II funds until final reports for Phase I projects are submitted.
-NIH should also pursue efforts to conduct greater post-award reporting such as seeking approval from the Office of Management and Budget to survey awardees after the end of the award period.
-Finally, some of the temporarily authorized 3 percent of SBIR funds for administrative oversight and process costs should be used to fund outcome evaluations (prior to reauthorization, no funds could be used for management).
+NIH should also pursue efforts to conduct greater post-award reporting, such as seeking approval from the Office of Management and Budget to survey awardees after the end of the award period.
+Finally, some of the temporarily authorized 3 percent of SBIR funds for administrative oversight and process costs should be used to fund the evaluation of outcomes (prior to reauthorization, no funds could be used for management).